wp-plugins/who-stick-it/readme.txt

 == Changelog ==

 = 1.1 =
+* 1.3.0 you can creat a custom élément
 * 1.2.0 Adding new feature you can block the stiky if ID or class is present on page
 * 1.1.1 bug fix
 * 1.1.0 Translated into English